algolia/algoliasearch-client-cmd/README.md

 You can decide to have the same priority for two attributes by passing them in the same string using a comma as a separator.
 For example `title` and `alternative_title` have the same priority in this example, which is different than text priority: `attributesToIndex:["title,alternative_title", "text"]`.
 * **numericAttributesToIndex**: (array of strings) All numerical attributes are automatically indexed as numerical filters.
 If you don't need filtering on some of your numerical attributes, you can specify this list to speed up the indexing.<br/> If you only need to filter on a numeric value with the operator '=', you can speed up the indexing by specifying the attribute with `equalOnly(AttributeName)`.
 The other operators will be disabled.
  * **attributesForFaceting**: (array of strings) The list of fields you want to use for faceting.
 All strings in the attribute selected for faceting are extracted and added as a facet.
 If set to null, no attribute is used for faceting.
  * **attributeForDistinct**: The attribute name used for the `Distinct` feature.
 This feature is similar to the SQL "distinct" keyword.
 When enabled in queries with the `distinct=1` parameter, all hits containing a duplicate value for this attribute are removed from results.
-For example, if the chosen attribute is `show_name` and several hits have the same value for `show_name`, then only the best one is kept and others are removed. **Note**: This feature is disabled if the query string is empty and there aren't any `tagFilters`, `facetFilters`, nor `numericFilters` parameters.
+For example, if the chosen attribute is `show_name` and several hits have the same value for `show_name`, then only the best one is kept and others are removed.
  * **ranking**: (array of strings) Controls the way results are sorted.<br/>We have nine available criteria:
   * **typo**: Sort according to number of typos.
   * **geo**: Sort according to decreasing distance when performing a geo location based search.